yuvalmGS/gigaspaces-wiki-jekyll/xap97net/id-queries.markdown

 {code}

+{% tip %}
-{tip}See [Parent Child Relationship] for a full usage example of the {{readByIds}} operation.
+See [Parent Child Relationship] for a full usage example of the {{readByIds}} operation.
-ReadById is intended to objects with meaningful ids,if used with auto-generate="true" ids,the given object type will be ignored.{tip}
+ReadById is intended to objects with meaningful ids,if used with auto-generate="true" ids,the given object type will be ignored.
+{% endtip %}